Skip to Content

 6. Declutter and Organize

 A cluttered workspace can lead to a cluttered mind.
 Regularly declutter your physical desk, keeping only the essentials within reach.
 Use organizers for papers, pens, and other office supplies.
+You particularly need to keep an eye on paper clutter, and using a document shredding service can help if you don’t have time for shredding things yourself.
+Just store the documents you need to get rid of in an archive box until it’s full to keep things tidy.

 Digital clutter can be just as distracting.
 Organize your computer files into a logical folder structure.
 Use a consistent naming convention for files to make them easy to find.
 Regularly clear your desktop of unnecessary files and shortcuts.